soroblos/Travel_Buddy_app/README.md

 1. Users can upvote or downvote as many times as they woud like. -would like it to be once for each user.

 1. Include the ability to add a carousel inside the showpage of the documents.

+1. Have it so that when a user upvotes or downvotes a shop it doesnt reset the scrol on the page on the redirect.